zeltbrennt/AOC2023/README.md

 to be a single loop without branches.
 Finding the enclosed areas was more tricky, since a simple flood-fill would not work, given the rules of the puzzle.
 So after another tip I implemented the [nonzero-rule](https://en.wikipedia.org/wiki/Nonzero-rule).

+# Day 11: Cosmic Expansion

+It was quite clear, that I only wanted to model the Galaxies, not the space between.
+Then It was a matter of updating the coordinates based on the expansion multiplier.